-Being differently abled in this aspect of expression is often an implied negation of aspie ability to feel.
+Being differently abled in this aspect of expression is often an implied negation of an aspie's ability to feel.
 More aspies than not feel a tremendous amount of empathy, compassion, sadness, happiness, and so forth.
 What is at issue is their reticent expression.
-It is not natural for us to communicate and to express our emotions in a social/relational context the way that it is second nature to NT's.
+It is not natural for us to communicate and to express our emotions in a social/relational context the way that it is second nature to NTs.
 It feels foreign.
 It is work and requires effort and energy."

-Situations such as these can cause people with Asperger's to be perceived as uncaring or as lacking accountability, while the reality may be the opposite - they may be internally beating themselves up, but just don't know how to communicate it, make it right or how to comfort the other person.
-They are simply, "At a loss."
+Situations such as these can cause people with Asperger's to be perceived as uncaring or as lacking accountability, while the reality may be the opposite — they may be internally beating themselves up, but just don't know how to communicate it, make it right, or comfort the other person.
+They are simply "at a loss."

 Another area that can badly affect relationships is emotional regulation.
 Just as the neurological system can be less than efficient in handling sensory input, so can it be with emotional input.
 A person with Asperger's may feel raw emotion, but not be able to immediately identify it or its cause.
 Not only does this cause breakdown in communications in common, everyday situations, it can also be very dangerous.

-When I think of this, I think of the old stereotypes, used often in movies and sit-coms, of a school bully who says something mean to a "geek" type character, who doesn't immediately respond in an appropriate way, but then a moment later says, "Heeey!"
-The indicators that should have told him that the teasing was not OK, worked at such a slow pace, that his own delayed response becomes further feed for the bully, who sees it as a sign of weakness and/or stupidity.
+When I think of this, I think of the old stereotypes, used often in movies and sitcoms, of a school bully who says something mean to a "geek" type character who doesn't immediately respond in an appropriate way, but then a moment later says, "Heyyy!"
+The indicators that should have told him that the teasing was not OK worked at such a slow pace that his own delayed response feeds the bully, who sees it as a sign of weakness and/or stupidity.
 Typically, it garners a laugh from the TV or movie audience, too.

 This type of dynamic can also affect relationships in more subtle ways.
 In Asperger Syndrome: Natural Steps Toward a Better Life, Suzanne C. Lawton, N.D., describes how issues with communicating emotion can worsen marital arguments:

-On the bad side, unchecked, these emotional processing and communications issues can wreak havoc on a person's ability to build and sustain adult relationships.
-For those of us who strongly desire human interaction, they can create very painful situation.
+On the bad side, unchecked, these emotional processing and communication issues can wreak havoc on a person's ability to build and sustain adult relationships.
+For those of us who strongly desire human interaction, they can create a very painful situation.
 As with many things, though, I think awareness is the key.
 If you, and those that care about you, are aware of why these issues happen, it makes a big difference.
-In fact, it does some of the communication for you, because it can change the paradigms of both you and the other person, so that your presuppositions (see The Power of Presupposition) are not running at cross purposes.
+In fact, it does some of the communication for you, because it can change the paradigms of both you and the other person so that your presuppositions are not running at cross purposes.
 You know how to interpret each other, and, crucially important, what's going on with yourself.
-I continue to learn every day - and I hope never to stop.
+I continue to learn every day — and I hope never to stop.